-After the American Revolution, Elijah Merrick takes his place among the merchant sea-farers who now can trade in Europe without the constraints formerly imposed by His Majesty.
+After the American Revolution, Elijah Merrick takes his place among the merchant sea-farers who now can trade in Europe without the constraints formerly imposed by His Majesty, King George III.
 Molly Deems, laboring under the cloud of her mother’s service to a Barnstable reprobate, knows that her future will be secure only through marriage to a man of humble beginnings and the ability to rise above them.
-This man is Elijah, who will make possible her own rise, whom she will betray, and who will throw all he has into Sweet Charity in an effort to regain what the War of 1812 has cost.
+This man is Elijah, who will make possible her own rise as the new nation takes its place in the European maritime community.
+Molly leads her town’s society, accepted at last, then risks losing it all while Elijah, suspecting nothing, throws everything he has into a ship of his own, Sweet Charity, in an effort to regain what the War of 1812 has cost.

 “Hill creates a lush, vibrant landscape in post-Revolutionary Cape Cod with historical details that blend seamlessly with the narrative.
-What compels the reader to turn the page, however, is Molly’s uncompromising will to not only survive but thrive in the midst of her persecution and the country’s upheaval.
-Though the narrative may drag for some who prefer a faster read, others will enjoy Hill’s slowed pace that allows for full immersion in American maritime history.
+What compels the reader to turn the page, however, is Molly’s uncompromising will to not only survive but thrive in the midst of her persecution and the country’s upheaval… Hill’s slowed pace…allows for full immersion in American maritime history.
 Seaworthy historical fiction at its best.”
+Kirkus Reviews

-As a boy, Kingsley Merrick is taunted by his social betters at the Academy.
-As a young man, he is ostracized by the establishment of Waterford, a small Cape Cod village, home of deep water captains.
-When he makes a fortune in Australia by running Concord Coaches to the gold fields, Kingsley returns to Waterford, seeking retribution for the humiliations he has endured.
+As a boy, Kingsley Merrick is taunted by his social betters at the Waterford Academy.
+As a young man, he is ostracized by the establishment of the small Cape Cod village, home of deep water captains.
+When he makes a fortune in Australia by running Concord Coaches to the gold fields, Kingsley returns, seeking retribution for the humiliations he has endured.
 Part of his plan includes marriage to his cousin.

 Julia Merrick is imprisoned by her middle-class upbringing, and looks to Brahmin Boston for relief.
-Gradually insinuating herself into Beacon Hill society, her dream founders on the shoals of snobbery, and her virgin purity is besmirched by an alluring scion of wealthójust as her family is threatened with financial ruin in the panic of 1857.
-Julia can save them all by marrying Kingsley, on his way home from Australia, but at what a price!
-There will be no escape from what she now knows about men, and she also knows the marital relation will break her spirit.
+Gradually insinuating herself into Beacon Hill society, her dream founders on the shoals of snobbery, and her virgin purity is besmirched by an alluring scion of wealth — just as her family is threatened with financial ruin in the panic of 1857.
+Julia can save them all by marrying Kingsley, just then on his way home, but at what a price!
+There will be no escape, for now she knows that the obligatory marital relation will break her spirit.

 As indeed it does, until she brings her husband to heel with a scheme that will free her to create an elite, Brahmin-like society right there in Waterford and at the same time keep him out of her bedroom.